 Not only on foot

 Is it true that it’s best to visit a city on foot?
 Not necessarily.
 In Warsaw, you have several other options.

-You can get to many interesting sites with special tourist lines: trams T and 36 and buses 100 and 400.
+You can get to many interesting sites with special tourist lines: trams T and 36 and bus 100.
 These can be accessed using normal city transport tickets.
 The lines are served by historic vehicles that once carried regular passengers.
 Do you want to go back in time even further and get a feel of nineteenth-century Warsaw?
 Then take a horse-drawn carriage through the Old Town (the carriages are parked in Plac Zamkowy in front of the Royal Castle).
 To see the city’s main attractions, you can also take a hop on/hop off double decker bus.
 Those who want to cool off by the water will be interested in the possibility of getting to the other, wild side of the Vistula on one of four free-of-charge ferries, and those who like water attractions can take a cruise on the Vistula.
 How about siesta aboard a real passenger craft from the late ninteenth century?
 Or perhaps you are more comfortable in the intimate atmosphere of modern cruise ships, like those operated by Po Wiśle?
 Or on a wild motor boat ride?
-If you want to escape from the city for a longer while, take a cruise to Serock, a town on the banks of Zegrze Lake, a paradise for sailors and lovers of water sports.